LightAndLight/snake-wrangling-talk/slides/propertytesting.md

 ##

-How do you know what you are really implementing Python?
+How do you know that you are really implementing Python?

 <div class="notes">
 Where this really comes in handy is answering this question.